Lartsch/FediAct/README.md

 - If FediAct is running, a small icon will be displayed in the bottom right corner
 - Also, it is indicated while content is resolving or when it could not be resolved
 - Performance depends on your home server and the external server you are browsing (read more [below](#additional-notes))
-- Some toots cannot be resolved to your home (in cases where searching for the post manually would not work either)
+- Some toots can't be resolved to your home (e.g. when searching for the post manually wouldn't work either)
-- It is NOT recommended to disable the API delay (most servers use rate limiting and might block your IP if requests happen too frequent)
+- It's NOT recommended to disable the API delay (servers use rate limiting and might block your IP)

 ## FAQ
 **Why does it need permission for all websites?**